Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 So I’ve compiled a list of the top 10 cards that are worth the annual fee for most folks, when you take into account the sign-up bonus and ongoing bonuses and perks.

-I’ll explain why I think it’s worth paying the annual fee for cards like the Chase Sapphire Reserve, Citi Prestige, AMEX Business Platinum, and Chase IHG card, at least for the first year.
+I’ll explain why I think it’s worth paying the annual fee for cards like the Chase Sapphire Reserve, Citi Prestige Card, AMEX Business Platinum, and Chase IHG card, at least for the first year.
 And sometimes for the second year and beyond!